Title 9: Commerce and Trade

 (2) ensure that each pay-per-call service section of the consumer's bill, as well as the page containing the amount of the total bill, state in a clear and conspicuous manner that telephone service will not be disconnected if the subscriber fails to pay for pay-per-call charges.

-(c) In addition to its other authority under Title 30, the public service board shall have the authority to regulate compliance with this section, and to promulgate any other regulations to protect consumers that the board finds necessary and appropriate, and in accordance with this chapter, including but not limited to regulations concerning periodic notification of the passage of time to a caller while using interactive pay-per-call services, and regulations setting specific caps for any type of pay-per-call service.
+(c) In addition to its other authority under Title 30, the Public Service Board shall have the authority to regulate compliance with this section, and to promulgate any other regulations to protect consumers that the board finds necessary and appropriate, and in accordance with this chapter, including regulations concerning periodic notification of the passage of time to a caller while using interactive pay-per-call services, and regulations setting specific caps for any type of pay-per-call service.
 (Added 1993, No. 99, § 2.)